-The Big Four commands more than 70% of the total market share in the country’s financial sector, possessing combined assets exceeding $3.77 trillion as of early 2024.
-Australia’s entire banking sector is valued at over $5.31 trillion.
+The Big Four commands around 70% of the total market share in the country's financial sector, possessing combined assets exceeding $3.80 trillion as of early 2025.
+Australia's entire banking sector is valued at nearly $5.5 trillion.

 These figures comprise residents' assets such as loans, deposits, and other financial holdings.